 As colleges and universities navigate the COVID-19 pandemic, we're continuing our efforts to provide you with useful student resources and the latest online program information.
 Check our coronavirus resources page to learn more.

 Criminologists are sociology professionals who investigate crime and shed light on the factors contributing to criminal behavior.
 These individuals develop an understanding of human behavior and its influence on crime.
 They collaborate with community decision-makers and law enforcement to prevent crime and ensure public safety.

 As an analytical field that examines crime as part of an entire social system, criminology differs from criminal justice, which focuses more on punishing perpetrators and deterring illegal activity.
 An online master's in criminology provides graduates with an interdisciplinary approach to address crime's causes and outcomes.
 These programs also address the ethical and social implications of criminology research.

-What Are the Best Online Master's in Criminology Programs of 2020?
+What Are the Best Online Master's in Criminology Programs?
 Here Are Our Top 10:

 Is your school on this list?
 Get the BestColleges ranking seal.

 |#1||University of California, Irvine Irvine, CA|